-In 2008 we borrowed \$17.0 million pursuant to the terms of a loan and security agreement with BlueCrest and pledged substantially all of our assets, other than intellectual property, as collateral for this loan.
-Our agreement with BlueCrest restricts our ability to incur additional indebtedness, pay dividends and engage in significant business transactions such as a change of control of Omeros, so long as we owe any amounts to BlueCrest under the agreement.
+In October 2010 we borrowed \$10.0 million pursuant to the terms of a loan and security agreement with Oxford.
+In addition, at any time before March 31, 2011 we may, at our sole option, borrow from Oxford an additional \$10.0 million, subject to our satisfaction of specified conditions precedent described in the loan agreement.
+As collateral for these loans, we pledged substantially all of our assets, other than intellectual property.
+Our agreement with Oxford restricts our ability to incur additional indebtedness, pay dividends and engage in significant business transactions such as a change of control of Omeros, so long as we owe any amounts to Oxford under the agreement.
 Any of these restrictions could significantly limit our operating and financial flexibility and ability to respond to changes in our business or competitive activities.
-In addition, if we default under our agreement, BlueCrest may have the right to accelerate all of our repayment obligations under the agreement and to take control of our pledged assets, which include our cash, cash equivalents and shortterm investments, potentially requiring us to renegotiate our agreement on terms less favorable to us.
-Further, if we are liquidated, BlueCrest's right to repayment would be senior to the rights of the holders of our common stock to receive any proceeds from the liquidation.
+In addition, if we default under our agreement, Oxford may have the right to accelerate all of our repayment obligations under the agreement and to take control of our pledged assets, which include our cash, cash equivalents and short-term investments, potentially requiring us to renegotiate our agreement on terms less favorable to us.
+Further, if we are liquidated, Oxford's right to repayment would be senior to the rights of the holders of our common stock to receive any proceeds from the liquidation.
 An event of default under the loan and security agreement includes the occurrence of any material adverse effect upon our business operations, properties, assets, results of operations or financial condition, taken as whole with respect to our viability, that would reasonably be expected to result in our inability to repay the loan.
-If BlueCrest declares a default upon the occurrence of any event that it interprets as having a material adverse effect upon us as defined under our agreement, we will be required to repay the loan immediately or to attempt to reverse BlueCrest's declaration through negotiation or litigation.
-Any declaration by BlueCrest of an event of default could significantly harm our business and prospects and could cause our stock price to decline.
-If we raise any additional debt financing, the terms of such debt could further restrict our operating and financial flexibility.
+If Oxford declares a default upon the occurrence of any event that it interprets as having a material adverse effect upon us as defined under our agreement, we will be required to repay the loan immediately or to attempt to reverse Oxford's declaration through negotiation or litigation.
+Any declaration by Oxford of an event of default could significan